goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 #### 3. Parametric and non-parametric methods

 Statistical methods can be **parametric** or **non-parametric**.
 Both assume that the data come from a *random* sample and often also that the observations are *independent* (meaning that the value of an observation is not affected by other observations).
-However, there are also several key differences.
+However, there are also many key differences.

 **Parametric methods**

-First let's have a look at some of the key features that define parametric tests:
+Let's have a look at some of the key features that define parametric tests:

 - Parametric methods make assumptions about the underlying distribution of the data.
 A common scenario is the assumption of _normality_, i.e. adherence to the normal (or Gaussian) distribution.
 Many natural phenomena tend to follow the normal distribution, which is shaped like a bell curve.
 To see this in practice, let's create a histogram: